toorisrael/cs2-cvarlist/cvarlist.md

 sv_staminamax | sv, cl, rep, release | Default: 80<br>Maximum stamina penalty
 sv_staminarecoveryrate | sv, cl, rep, release | Default: 60<br>Rate at which stamina recovers (units/sec)
 sv_standable_normal | sv, cl, rep, cheat, release | Default: 0.7<br>
-sv_steamgroup | nf, release | Default: <br>The ID of the steam group that this server belongs to.
+sv_steamauth_enforce | release | Default: 2<br>By default, player must maintain a reliable connection to Steam servers.
+When player Steam session drops, enforce it: 2 = instantly kick, 1 = kick at next spawn, 0 = do not kick. sv_steamgroup | nf, release | Default: <br>The ID of the steam group that this server belongs to.
 You can find your group's ID on the admin profile page in the steam community. sv_steamgroup_exclusive | release | Default: false<br>If set, only members of Steam group will be able to join the server when it's empty, public people will be able to join the server only if it has players. sv_stopspeed | sv, cl, nf, rep, release | Default: 80<br>Minimum stopping speed when on ground.